 When taking a picture of a patient, ensure that the light is shining on the subject area being photographed.
 Always make sure there is a direct path between the light source and the subject area.

-Be careful when using a torch can used to illuminate the site.
+Be careful when using a torch to illuminate the site.
 This can create difficulties in contrast between the dark outer area and the very bright central area.

 Too little light